enso-org/enso-archive/doc/design/syntax/syntax.md

 dependent types, like Agda or Idris.
 Second, both writing as well as using dependently typed code is significantly harder than for code using a conventional type system.
-The second problem is even bigger because it stands in the way of easily refactoring the code base and keeping it in good shape.
+The second problem is even bigger because it stands in the way of easy refactoring of the code base and keeping it in good shape.

 **I've heard that dependent type system in Enso is different, how?** The Enso type system provides a novel approach to dependent types.
 It allows to just